 Common questions

-What should teams know about clinical trial recruitment dashboard?
+What should teams know about clinical trial recruitment dashboard weekly review?

 A weekly dashboard review should help teams decide what changed, which patients or studies need attention, where stale risk is growing, and what actions should happen before the next sponsor or site review.
 The practical value is in connecting the concept to ownership, follow-up, records readiness, scheduling, reporting, and clear next actions.